lucasfhope/foundry-fund-me/README.md

 # My Fund Me Smart Contract

 This contract is deployed on the Sepolia testnet.
-You can interact with my contract and send it SepoliaETH at this address:
+You can interact with my contract and send it Sepolia ETH at this address:

 `0x171347a51e682dD3457a30738fE7228b5c33Ec5A`

+You can also check out my contract on [Etherscan](https://sepolia.etherscan.io/address/0x171347a51e682dD3457a30738fE7228b5c33Ec5A).